EmboTeam: Grounding LLM Reasoning into Reactive Behavior Trees via PDDL for Embodied Multi-Robot Collaboration: Experiments

 \subsection{Results and Discussion}

-We evaluate H-AIM and baseline methods on the MACE-THOR dataset, covering the two distinct task categories: Parallel-Independent Tasks and Temporal-Dependent Tasks.
-H-AIM consistently demonstrates superior performance over the baseline methods across all task categories.
+We evaluate EmboTeam and baselines on the MACE-THOR dataset, covering the two distinct task categories: Parallel-Independent Tasks and Temporal-Dependent Tasks.
+EmboTeam consistently demonstrates superior performance over the baseline methods across all task categories.